LeBron James Calls Out NBA Refs After Late Lonzo Ball Foul on Russell Westbrook

 So what really is “in the shooting motion” rule?!?!?
 Asking for a friend @OfficialNBARefs 🤔

-After the game, NBA referee Tom Washington spoke with a pool reporter regarding the call:
+After the game, NBA referee Tom Washington spoke with a pool reporter regarding the call.
+The official admitted the decision was incorrect but could not be reviewed:

 NBA Official @NBAOfficial